perossing/iAMart-hugo/content/articles/a-new-article.md

 ---
 This is a new article added to test netlify CMS.

-To make new articles show up, a **hidden field** in the config.yml was needed to_ set the "type" field to "articles"_
+To make new articles show up, a **hidden field** in the config.yml was needed to_ set the "type" field to "article"_